Wake Forest vs. Louisville NCAA Football Odds, Plays and Insights | October 2, 2021

 Wake Forest Stats and Trends

-- Wake Forest has played four games, with three wins against the spread.
+- In Wake Forest's four games this season, it has three wins against the spread.

-- The Demon Deacons have been favored by 6.5 points or more two times this season and covered the spread in one of them.
+- This season, the Demon Deacons have one ATS win in two games as a favorite of 6.5 points or more.

-- Wake Forest's games this year have not hit the over on any of four set point totals.
+- Wake Forest's games this year have yet to go over the total in four opportunities.

-- Wake Forest is 3-1 against the spread and 4-0 overall this season when the team notches more than 26 points.
+- Wake Forest is 3-1 against the spread and 4-0 overall in games when it scores more than 26 points.

-- When Wake Forest amasses more than 418.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Wake Forest piles up over 418.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Demon Deacons have four giveaways this season, while the Cardinals have five takeaways .

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.